Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

    Activating Volume rendering.

 Volume rendering is a method for rendering light as it passes through participating media, within a 3D region.
-The implementation in Blender a physically based model, which represents the various interactions of light in a volume relatively realistically.
+The implementation in Blender a physically-based model, which represents the various interactions of light in a volume relatively realistically.

 .. figure:: /images/render_blender-render_materials_special-effects_volume_volume-eq.jpg